stevecook23/foodshop/README.md

 ## Credits
 ### Text Content
-Text for the site was generated by me.
+Text for the site was created by me.

 ### Media
 All media on this site was sourced from [pxhere.com ](https://pxhere.com/) and is used free of royalty or copyright, and with permission, under the Creative Commons Zero (CC0) license.
+Individual image attribution is not required under that licence.

+### Code Attribution
+Some code can be attributed to sources other than myself, such as the Stripe code; where code has been used from other sources, it has been explicitly called out within the code.
+Some similarities exist to the Code Institute project 'Boutique Ado', upon which this project was based.
+However, I have used exclusively up-to-date packages where possible, and updated throughout from Bootstrap 4 to Bootstrap 5, where the 'Boutique Ado' project used Bootstrap 4 and many outdated packages.